JimGBritt/AzureDiagnosticsPipeline/README.md

 1. Creates the custom policies for each ResourceType and creates an ARM template Policy Initiative that can be leveraged to deploy directly to your Azure Subscription.

-1. As updates are made to ResourceTypes or on first execution
+1. As updates are made to ResourceTypes or on first execution:

     a.
-New resources that support Azure Diagnostics or new categories / metrics are enabled for a ResourceType.
+New resources that support Azure Diagnostics or new categories / metrics are enabled for a ResourceType **via Azure Policy**.

-    b.
-A new ARM template is generated, compared against the baseline ARM template in your Git, promotes it to your new baseline (capturing changes in Git history)
+    b. **A new ARM template is generated**, **compared against the baseline ARM template in your Git**, **promotes** it to your new baseline (capturing changes in Git history)

     c.
-Initiates a policy refresh against your subscription.
+Initiates a **policy refresh** against your subscription.

     d.
-Then remediates the Azure Policy Initiative to ensure all resourceTypes are configured for Azure Diagnostics.
+Then **remediates** the Azure Policy Initiative to ensure all resourceTypes are configured for Azure Diagnostics.

-## CURRENT KNOWN LIMITATIONS & RESTRICTIONS
+## Current Known Limitations & Restrictions

 * The scripts (in their current release) and the pipeline that is leveraged to run them **do not support Subscription Level Diagnostic Logs** (ex: Activity Logs).